On the phase aberration estimation using common mid-angle correlations: Theory of common mid-angle correlations

 with

-When the image location $r$ is far from the probe relative to $\sigma_\text{B}$, the integration limits in~\eqref{eq:Integrand2} can be approximated as $[-\infty, \infty]$.
-In fact, near the probe, plane waves are not well defined, and these regions should be excluded from the correlations.
-Appendix~\ref{appendix2} shows that the integral in~\eqref{eq:Integrand2}, denoted $a(r)$ in~\eqref{eq:AppIntegralSol1}, is real-valued and therefore does not contribute to the phase of $\langle I_1I^*_2 \rangle$.
-For small correlation kernels, this phase can be considered constant (isoplanatism) to finally obtain
+When the image location $r_{0}$ is far from the probe relative to $\sigma_\text{B}$, the integration limits in~\eqref{eq:Integrand2} can be approximated as $[-\infty, \infty]$.
+Appendix~\ref{appendix2} shows that, in this case, the integral in~\eqref{eq:Integrand2} is real-valued, and the expected value of common mid-angle correlations reduces to